THE PLANNER

 Part 3: The Joy Audit

-When did your system last enable joy?
-If you cannot remember, your system is not serving you — you are serving it.
+When did the system last enable joy?
+If you cannot remember, the system may have stopped serving — the person may be serving it instead.

 • 1. _______________________________